hoponaillc/hoponai.github.io/index.md

 ---
 layout: home
 header:
-  title: A solution to run your business in Social Platforms.
+  title: Your virtual assistant to run your business in Social Platforms.
   text: >
     A simple solution to start and grow your business using Whatsapp for Business and Facebook Messenger for small and medium business!
   action: # action button is optional